cesarrodrig/learner_evaluator/README.md

 1. Letting an LLM ingesting free text data to build the nodes and relations.
 2. Storing embeddings of the sample Cypher queries, then do similarity search using the given query to provide relevant few-shot samples.
+3. Storing the reports as nodes, along with the suggested learning unit.